 How to Make A Pre-Existing Injury Compensation Claim

-On this page, you will find a guide to claiming compensation for a pre existing injury that has been made worse by the actions of a third party in some way.
-For example, if you were to be suffering from a case of whiplash, and another driver caused a road traffic accident in which your whiplash was made worse, you would be able to make personal injury claims against them
+By Fern Easton.
+Last Updated 25th February 2021.
+Welcome to our guide on making a pre-existing injury claim, where we’ll look to answer the question, “can I claim if I have a pre-existing injury?”.
+On this page, you will find a guide to claiming compensation for a pre-existing injury that has been made worse by the actions of a third party in some way.
+For example, if you were to be suffering from a case of whiplash, and another driver caused a road traffic accident in which your whiplash was made worse, you would be able to make personal injury claims against them.

 Select a Section: